dotlang/language/doc/RFE.md

 `x | default("A",)`
 `(x)[1=>2, 3=>4] | default(0,)`

-?- No need to use `_` in pipe if pipe is sent to last argument.
+N - No need to use `_` in pipe if pipe is sent to last argument.
 `x | f(a,_)` can be written: `x | f(a,)`
 use empty comma to indicate place of pipe.
 `f(x,_,y)` -> `f(x,,y)`